Modesto Wrongful Death Lawyers

 Dedicated Representation in California’s Central Valley

-Wrongful death is defined as “the death of a person caused by the conduct or negligence of another.”
-A wrongful death lawyer knows the claim is not based on damages to the deceased but rather on the surviving spouse, family members, or even parents.
+Wrongful death means the death of a person caused by another's negligent or wrongful conduct.
+A wrongful death lawyer understands that these claims do not focus on harm to the deceased but on the impact suffered by the surviving spouse, family members, or parents.

 A wrongful death claim is intended to recover expenses in the absence of the deceased.
 This includes:

-If you believe your loved one’s death was preventable, we encourage you to reach out to our Modesto wrongful death lawyers for a free consultation.
+If you believe your loved one’s death was preventable, we encourage you to reach out to our wrongful death attorneys in Modesto for a free consultation.
 We can discuss your legal rights and inform you of your options.
-With over 30 years of experience, Rancaño & Rancaño, APLC is ready to advocate tirelessly for you and your family.
+With over 30 years of experience, Rancaño & Rancaño, APLC stands ready to advocate for your family.

 What Is a Wrongful Death Claim?